rotem-abir/Memory-Wash/ReadMe.md

 `buildDeck(deck)`

-- Shuffle the stock
-- Create a new deck from it
+- Create a new deck from the stock of pairs (as 1234567812345678)
 - Shuffle the new deck
-- Update in the game
+- Update in the game's UI

 `scoreReset()`